stolostron/multicluster-observability-operator/README.md

 ### Build the observability operator

+Complete the following steps to build the observability operator:

-1. 1.
-Clone the `open-cluster-management/multicluster-monitoring-operator` repository locally.
+1. Clone the `open-cluster-management/multicluster-monitoring-operator` repository locally.
 Run the following command:

    ```
    git clone https://github.com/open-cluster-management/multicluster-monitoring-operator.git
    ```

-2. Run the following command to access Go:
+2. Run the following command to access your vendor:

   ```
   go mod vendor
   ```

 3. Access the Operator SDK repository from Quay.
-For example, quay.io/multicluster-monitoring-operator:v0.1.0.
+For example, your URL might resemble the following: quay.io/multicluster-monitoring-operator:v0.1.0.

-4. Replace the image in `deploy/operator.yaml`.
+4. Replace the vaule for `image` in the `deploy/operator.yaml` file with the image that you built.

-5. Update your namespace in `deploy/role_binding.yaml`.
+5. Update your namespace in the `deploy/role_binding.yaml` file.

 ### Setup object storage

 For development or testing purposes, you can set up your own object storage.
 We provide some examples for you to set up your own object storage through [Minio](https://min.io/), you can find these examples in `tests/e2e/minio/` path.
-You need to update the storageclass in `tests/e2e/minio/minio-pvc.yaml` firstly, then create minio deployment as follows:
+You need to update the storageclass in `tests/e2e/minio/minio-pvc.yaml` first, then create a Minio deployment.

+Run the following commands to setup the object storage:

 ```
-$ oc create ns open-cluster-management-observability
+oc create ns open-cluster-management-observability
 namespace/open-cluster-management-observability created

-$ oc apply -f tests/e2e/minio/
+oc apply -f tests/e2e/minio/
 deployment.apps/minio created
 persistentvolumeclaim/minio created
 secret/thanos-object-storage created
 service/minio created
 ```

-When minio starts successfully, Edit `observability.open-cluster-management.io_v1beta1_multiclusterobservability_cr.yaml` file to change `metricObjectStorage` field.
-Fill the Secret `name` and `data key` in `metricObjectStorage` field.
-The Secret should as following:
+When Minio starts successfully, edit the `observability.open-cluster-management.io_v1beta1_multiclusterobservability_cr.yaml` file to change the `metricObjectStorage` field.
+Fill the secret `name` and `data key` in `metricObjectStorage` field.
+Your Secret resource might resemble the following information:

 ```
 apiVersion: v1